Home | Bibliography | Site Search | Site Map

 The words 'logic' and 'grammar' in Wittgenstein

 Note: as Wittgenstein used the words 'logic' and 'grammar', logic DEF.= that part of grammar concerned with language meaning.
-And grammar DEF.= any description of the use of language, including the definitions of words.
+And grammar DEF.= any description of the use of language, including definitions of words.

 Antitheses and Meaning